obsidian-tasks-group/obsidian-tasks/docs/Scripting/Expressions.md

 - `if` statements
 - functions

-As of Tasks X.Y.Z, it is also possible to make longer expressions more readable using [[Line Continuations|line continuations]].
+As of Tasks 5.0.0, it is also possible to make longer expressions more readable using [[Line Continuations|line continuations]].

 <!-- placeholder to force blank line before included text --><!-- include: Expression.test.Expression_returns_and_functions.approved.md -->